emreokanbaskaya1/data_analysis_hotel_customer_and_revenue/README.md

 ## Project Overview

-In this capstone project, I analyzed hotel booking data, performed exploratory data analysis (EDA) and regular data analysis using Python, and visualized the results using Power BI.
-This project is documented and available on GitHub.
-The files included in the repository are:

-- `dataset.csv`
-- `dashboard.pbix`
-- `eda.ipynb`
+Connected to a hotel data source and performed data cleaning, transformation, analysis, and visualization to provide insights into customer acquisition, retention, and revenue generation. are:

 - `powerbi_analysis.png`

 ## Dataset Description